Acquisition of Twitter by Elon Musk: Early developments

 Musk began purchasing Twitter stock on January 31, 2022.
-On April 4, he announced that he had acquired 9.2 percent of the company's shares totalling $2.64 billion, making him the company's largest shareholder.
+On April 4, he announced that he had acquired 9.2 percent of the company's shares totaling $2.64 billion, making him the company's largest shareholder.
 Following the announcement, Twitter's stock experienced its largest intraday surge since the company's initial public offering (IPO) in 2013, rising by as much as 27 percent.
 The next day, Twitter invited Musk to join the company's board, which Musk accepted.
 This had been recommended to the board by Twitter's Nominating and Corporate Governance Committee three days earlier, with some board members expressing concern about potential "adverse impacts on stockholder value".
 The position would have prohibited Musk from going beyond a 14.9 percent ownership stake and limited his ability to speak publicly about the company.
 That day, Musk phoned Dorsey, who declined Musk's suggestion for him to remain on the board.

-On April 11, after publishing several tweets critical of the company, Musk decided not to join the board.
+On April 11, after publishing several tweets critical of the company, Musk announced he had decided not to join the board.
 Instead, he informed Twitter that he intended to make an offer to take the company private.
-On April 12, Twitter's board met with lawyers and financial advisors to deliberate over the ramifications of such a deal as well as their options, while company shareholder Marc Bain Rasella sued Musk for allegedly manipulating the company's stock price and violating Securities and Exchange Commission (SEC) rules.
+On April 12, Twitter's board met with lawyers and financial advisors to deliberate the ramifications of such a deal as well as their options, while a company shareholder sued Musk for allegedly manipulating the company's stock price and violating Securities and Exchange Commission (SEC) rules.